The-Grid-Data/TGS/tgs-004/doc/entities.address.md

 Specifications:

-Description: ```Physical location where the Entity is registered```

-Validation steps: ```The address includes the street name and street number.
-The address may include additional information such as the unit, suite, or floor.
-The address includes the city and postal code.
-The address may include the state or province if applicable.```
+Description: ```The registered physical address of the Entity, including street, city, state/province (if applicable), and postal code.```

+Validation steps: ```1.
+Check the Entity's registration documents or regulatory filings for their official registered address.
+2. Confirm the address is complete, including street, city, state/province (if applicable), and postal code.
+3. Validate the address using Google Maps or similar services to ensure it is a real location.```

 In DBD: ```True```

-Notes: ```May consider making into a better format?```
+Notes:: ```May consider making into a better format?```